 This ability to add on to your software is at the core of WordPress.
 It’s designed that way.
 Try doing that with Microsoft Word.

 WordPress has the flexibility you need.
 And that’s pretty awesome.

 WordPress is quick and easy to install.
-That’s big because you should be focusing on your content, not wresting with software.
-With WordPress, that installation wrestling match is as short as possible so you can get to back to the work you know best—your own content.
+That’s big because you should be focusing on your content, not wrestling with software.
+With WordPress, that installation wrestling match is as short as possible so you can get back to the work you know best—your own content.

 The Famous Five-Minute Install

 WordPress is famous for its five-minute installation process.
 That’s right—up and running in less than five minutes.
 It’s that quick and easy to get things started.

 This basic installation process is quick and easy, but there are a few things that may be intimidating for the novice user.
 If that’s you, WordPress offers all kinds of installation help.
 There’s plenty of documentation walking you through the process and pointing out potential hiccups.

 How to Install WordPress Manually

 We recently put together an eBook on how to install WordPress manually.
 This guide walks step-by-step through the manual install process with helpful screenshots and tips.